charleszzhyy/Analyzing-Power-Outages/README.md

 ## Cleaning and EDA

-Before jumping into modeling, we carried out a systematic cleanup and initial exploration of the outage dataset.
+Before jumping into modeling, I carried out a systematic cleanup and initial exploration of the outage dataset.
 Below is a concise summary of each step, written in the same style as our project template:

 1. **Filter out incomplete timing records**
    We loaded the raw CSV into pandas and dropped any rows missing **month** or **time** information—since the precise timing of an outage is essential, records without these fields were removed.